Analysts project big increase to Social Security payments in 2023 — but there might be a downside

 However, the downside is that it still may not be enough to cover seniors’ costs if price hikes aren’t tamed in the coming months.

-Higher-income individuals may have to pay more for Medicare Part B premiums, which are typically deducted from Social Security checks, and have increased each year since 2015.
-In 2022, those premiums increased 14.5% to bring the standard monthly premium to $170.10 per month.
+Higher-income individuals may have to pay more for Medicare Part B premiums, which are typically deducted from Social Security checks and have increased yearly since 2015.
+In 2022, those premiums increased 14.5%, bringing the standard monthly premium to $170.10 per month.

 Meanwhile, the more money given to Social Security beneficiaries, the faster the program’s funds will be depleted.
 At its current level, Social Security won’t be able to pay full benefits by 2035 if Congress doesn’t act.